How to take card payments

 Startups.co.uk is reader supported – we may earn a commission from our recommendations, at no extra cost to you and without impacting our editorial impartiality.

-Getting fully set up for taking credit and debit card payments can seem daunting at first, but it can be a simple process if you know the right steps to take.
-Our dedicated guide will take you through the decisions you‘ll need to make in order to get up and running as quickly as possible.
+Getting fully set up for taking credit and debit card payments can seem tricky at first, but it’s a simple process if you know the right steps to take.
+Our dedicated guide will help you to get up and running as quickly as possible.

 How do you need to take payments?